gvwilson/sensibleadventures/eimin-medef/eimin-medef.md

 "You're not getting out already, are you?"
 Hediyeh pouted.

 "What?
-No, no, I'm just\...
+No, no, I'm just...
 Anyway, the boy sold them in Ossisswe, then bought a whole herd of goats and lived happily ever after."
 Suresh pulled something out of the pocket of his trousers and turned back to Hediyeh.